 “Talkspace Review: My Experience Using Text Therapy” by Michelle

 Michelle outlined the pros and cons of using Talkspace.
 She loved how it fit her lifestyle full of travel and change.
 After two months, she was feeling much better.
+She also chatted about Talkspace in this video review.

 “Take the Cake: I Signed Up for an Internet Therapist (And I Love Her)” by Virgie Tovar